 |Race/Ethnicity||Number of Grads|

-Students from other countries are interested in Homeland Security, Law Enforcement & Firefighting, too.
-About 1.2% of those with this major are international students.
+Americans aren’t the only ones with an interest in Homeland Security, Law Enforcement & Firefighting.
+About 1.4% of those with this major are international students.

 How Much Do Law Enforcement & Firefighting Majors Make?